diegoami/census_heroku/README.md

 To ensure deployment on Heroku, two workflows have been setup,

-* deploy.yml just deploys the model on heroku for retrieval
+* _deploy.yml_ just deploys a previously created model on heroku and publishes the API
+* _test_and_deploy_ executes some test before deploying on heroku